abhishek-vaidya54/test/README.md

 ===
 For easier database maintenance

+# setup
+copy .envrc.sample in this directory to .envrc and set the vault token (vault token should be created from database vault policy)

+To build docker container to run mysql locally and test changes locally `./docker/start_database_server`

 # Introduction
 Object Relational Mapper or (ORM) are used to interact with a database using the programming language that they are written in.
 Here at SAT our ORMs are designed using the python programming